USEPA/WNTR/documentation/stormwater.rst

 	   read and write the SWMM INP file. swimmio stores this information in Pandas and GeoPandas data formats.

+.. dropdown:: **Class methods**

+	In addition to modifying StormWaterNetworkModel DataFrames directly, the following class methods are also available to help modify models.

+	* :class:`~wntr.stormwater.network.StormWaterNetworkModel.add_composite_patterns`:
+	  Combine multiple dry weather flows into a single composite base value and pattern and update the model (updates `swn.dwf` and `swn.patterns`)
+	* :class:`~wntr.stormwater.network.StormWaterNetworkModel.add_pump_outage_control`:
+	  Add a pump outage control to the model
+	* :class:`~wntr.stormwater.network.StormWaterNetworkModel.anonymize_coordinates`:
+	  Anonymize model coordinates (using a spring layout) and remove vertices and polygons to annoymize the model
+	* :class:`~wntr.stormwater.network.StormWaterNetworkModel.timeseries_to_datetime_format` and
+	  :class:`~wntr.stormwater.network.StormWaterNetworkModel.timeseries_from_datetime_format`:
+	  Convert between SWMM formatted timeseries DataFrames and datetime indexed DataFrames

 .. dropdown:: **Model I/O**

 	S-WNTR includes the following functions to read/write files and transform